Tonbridge: Education

 Tonbridge School, founded in 1553 by Sir Andrew Judde, is a major independent school for boys, which is in the centre of the town.
 Around 60% of the boys there are boarders, and live in the school's houses, which are all close to the school.
 The town is also home to several Grammar Schools, including The Judd School, Weald of Kent Grammar School and Tonbridge Grammar School.
-A number of Tonbridge's secondary schools have specialist status, including Tonbridge Grammar School for Maths and ICT, as well as Languages; Weald of Kent Grammar School for Girls, a specialist school for languages and science; the Judd School for Music with English and also now Science with Maths; Hayesbrook School for boys, a specialist sports college; and Hillview School For Girls, with Performing Arts Status.
+A number of Tonbridge's secondary schools have specialist status, including Tonbridge Grammar School for Maths and ICT, as well as Languages; Weald of Kent Grammar School for Girls, a specialist school for languages and science; the Judd School for Music with English and also now Science with Maths; Leigh Academy Tonbridge, formed from the joining of Hayesbrook Academy and Leigh Academies Trust, for both boys and girls, a specialist sports college; and Hillview School For Girls, with Performing Arts Status.
 Hugh Christie Technology College has IT expertise.

-Further and higher education is available at West Kent College on Brook Street.
+Further and higher education is available at North Kent College (formerly West Kent College) on Brook Street.
 There is also a small campus of the University of Kent.

 Tonbridge has many primary schools including Hilden Grange School and infant nurseries/daycare.